SonngCS/College_Activities/README.md

 Here I will post some of my solutions for activities and exams I take.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# First practical exam -algorithms- #
+# First practical exam -algorithms- (made on my first semester) #

 This piece of code is written in the pseudo programming language "Portugol" and takes an integer "n" (total population of a city) and another integer "m" (total of months with covid vaccination).
 The objective of the program is to gather the data of the first and second doses of the covid vaccine taken (m lines representing the first doses, each line corresponding to a month, and m lines for the second doses).
 As an answer we must receive two percentages based on the total population: one representing the people who took the first dose and another for the people who received the second.
 Afterward, the program must say which months had the most vaccinated people (one line for the first dose and another for the second).
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Group Activity -Algorithms and Computer programming- #
+# Group Activity -Algorithms and Computer programming-  (Made on my second semester)#

 This program has the objective to read a cvs file which has data from brazil's measles vaccination on recent years.
 From this file, the piece of code has to give some informations and generate some outputs, depending on the user's choice.